01 of 12

 You can make simple raised panels for your doors, or use files to shape a rounded edge on the upper piece of trim for traditional style door trims.
-The doors can be scored with a knife to resemble a bead board, or left plain.
-For 30's to 60's kitchens, many doors were left plain with no trims and sanded with an angled (beveled) or "chamfered" edge.
+The doors can be scored with a knife to resemble a beadboard, or left plain.
+For miniature kitchens looking to model the 30s to 60s, many doors were left plain with no trims and sanded with an angled (beveled) or "chamfered" edge.

-To make the sink cabinet fit with the other cabinets in my miniature kitchen series, we have edged them with a shaker style trim made from coffee stir sticks.
+To make the sink cabinet fit with the other cabinets in our miniature kitchen series, we have edged them with a shaker style trim made from coffee stir sticks.

 Note: As the doors need to match, make sure any trim lines up across the top and bottom of the doors where any difference in trim width will be noticeable.Continue to 7 of 12 below.

 Round the Cabinet Doors to Work With a Straight Pin Hinge